csesabbir/sabbir-jaman.github.io/README.md

-This project about single page Curriculam Vite.
-This page Design using HTML only.
-So No need other software setup except a browser.
-Simply , click double click on index.html file.
-Page will appear default browser.
+This project is about single page Curriculam Vite.
+This page has design using only HTML.
+So No need other softwares setup except a browser.
+Simply, double click on index.html file.
+Page will appear on default browser.